• Skip to main content

 group by clause 1

-Having clause is the condition that is applied to each group formed by group by clause.
-The groups formed by ‘group by’ clause if do not satisfy the condition of ‘having’ clause are removed from the result relation.
+Having clause is the condition applied to each of the groups formed by the ‘group by’ clause.
+If the formed groups do not satisfy the condition then they are removed from the result.

 select dept_name sum(salary) as sum_salary